 Defense of Reckless Driving Causing Death Charges

 LEWIS & DICKSTEIN, P.L.L.C. is widely known for providing the highest caliber defense available in Michigan.
 We take the time to get to know our clients and thoroughly prepare and develop a strategy to get the best possible result.
-If you are charged with or accused of felony or misdemeanor Reckless Driving in Oakland County, Wayne County, Macomb County or elsewhere in Michigan, please contact us today at (248) 263-6800 or complete a Request for Assistance Form and an experienced criminal defense lawyer will promptly contact you.
+If you are charged with or accused of felony or misdemeanor Reckless Driving in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, or elsewhere in Michigan, please contact us today at (248) 263-6800 or complete a Request for Assistance Form and an experienced criminal defense lawyer will promptly contact you.